ami-iit/element_cfd-simulation/results/wind-tunnel-setup/README.md

 ## Wind tunnel setup CFD results

-The results contained in this repo are classified based on different parameters.
+in this repo there are the aerodynamic force and torque coefficients results for the CFD simulations on the iRonCub wind tunnel setup geometry according to different _Meshes_, _Configurations_ and _Turbulence models_. the files are stored in _Fluent_ `.out` and standard `.txt` formats.

 ### Mesh